SeaQL/seaql.github.io/SeaORM/docs/05-migration/01-setting-up-migration.md

 ### Entity Crate

-Create an entity crate in your root workspace.
-It should contains all of the SeaORM entities and shares SeaORM dependency across the workspace through re-exporting.
+Creates an entity crate in your root workspace.
+It should contains all SeaORM entities and shares SeaORM dependency across the workspace through re-exporting.

 ```
 entity